 A Leader in EMR Development and Use

 MU Family and Community Medicine has been a pioneer in developing and implementing the electronic medical record (EMR) at University Hospital and its clinics since 1999.
 In fact, our department is uniquely positioned as a strategic partner with the Cerner Corporation, the industry’s leading EMR vendor.
-For nearly 10 years, we’ve been collaborating with Cerner to lead health care into the future as we develop state-of-the-art tools and technologies that promote concepts key to the Patient-Centered Medical Home.
+For more than 15 years, we’ve been collaborating with Cerner to lead health care into the future as we develop state-of-the-art tools and technologies that promote concepts key to the Patient-Centered Medical Home.
 Our residency program is committed to teaching the physicians of tomorrow how to effectively use these new tools and technologies.
-Additionally, University of Missouri Health Care has been recognized as one of the nation’s “Most Wired” hospitals according to the 2014 Most Wired Survey released in the July issue of Hospitals & Health Networks magazine.
+Additionally, University of Missouri Health Care has been recognized as one of the nation’s “Most Wired” hospitals according to the 2017 Most Wired Survey released in the July issue of Hospitals & Health Networks magazine.

 Patient-Centered Medical Home